-Certain donations are excepted from the operation of the Regulations.
+Certain donations are excepted from the operation of these Regulations.
 These are -

-- any arrangements for distribution or publication of election material that are provided by the Privileges and Procedures Committee to all candidates in the election either free of charge or at a reduced rate - the services of a volunteer helper - matter published in a newspaper or periodical or broadcast on the television or radio including such matter as it is published on a website (other than an advertisement).
+- any arrangements for distribution or publication of election material that are provided by the Privileges and Procedures Committee to all candidates in the election either free of charge or at a reduced rate; - a donation of goods that has previously been declared in relation to an election (for consistency with the new rule in Regulation 3 regarding use of goods that have been disclosed as an expense in a previous election); - the services of a volunteer helper; - matter published in a newspaper or periodical or broadcast on the television or radio including such matter as it is published on a website (other than an advertisement).